Ho Chi Minh City: City government

 The Ho Chi Minh City People's Committee is a 13-member executive branch of the city.
-The current chairman is Nguyễn Thành Phong.
+The current chairman is Nguyễn Văn Được.
 There are several vice chairmen and chairwomen on the committee with responsibility over various city departments.

 The legislative branch of the city is the Ho Chi Minh City People's Council and consists of 105 members.
-The current Chairwoman is Nguyễn Thị Lệ.
+The current chairman is Võ Văn Minh.
 The judiciary branch of the city is the Ho Chi Minh City People's Court.
-The current Chief Judge is Lê Thanh Phong.
+The current chief judge is Lê Thanh Phong.

 The executive committee of Communist Party of Ho Chi Minh City is the leading organ of the Communist Party in Ho Chi Minh City.
-The current secretary is Nguyễn Văn Nên.
+The current secretary is Trần Lưu Quang.
 The permanent deputy secretary of the Communist Party is ranked second in the city politics after the Secretary of the Communist Party, while chairman of the People's Committee is ranked third and the chairman of the People's Council is ranked fourth.

 Demographics

-The population of Ho Chi Minh City, as of the 1 October 2004 census, was 6,117,251 (of which 19 inner districts had 5,140,412 residents and 5 suburban districts had 976,839 inhabitants).
+The population of the city, as of the 1 October 2004 census, was 6,117,251 (of which 19 inner districts had 5,140,412 residents and five suburban districts had 976,839 inhabitants).

 In mid-2007, the city's population was 6,650,942 – with the 19 inner districts home to 5,564,975 residents and the five suburban districts containing 1,085,967 inhabitants.
 The result of the 2009 Census shows that the city's population was 7,162,864 people, about 8.34% of the total population of Vietnam, making it the highest population-concentrated city in the country.
 As of the end of 2012, the total population of the city was 7,750,900 people, an increase of 3.1% from 2011.

 As an administrative unit, its population is also the largest at the provincial level.
 According to the 2019 census, Ho Chi Minh City has a population of over 8.9 million within the city proper and over 21 million within its metropolitan area.

-The city's population is expected to grow to 13.9 million by 2025.
-The population of the city is expanding faster than earlier predictions.
 In August 2017, the city's mayor, Nguyễn Thành Phong, admitted that previous estimates of 8–10 million were drastic underestimations.

 The actual population (including those who have not officially registered) was estimated 13 million in 2017.

 The Ho Chi Minh City Metropolitan Area, a metropolitan area covering most parts of the southeast region plus Tiền Giang Province and Long An Province under planning, will have an area of 30000 km2 with a population of 20 million inhabitants by 2020.
 Inhabitants of Ho Chi Minh City are usually known as "Saigonese" in English and "dân Sài Gòn" in Vietnamese.